doxa-tech/rencontredejeunesse/README.md

 ## Style

 - We use SASS
-- class names must use kebab-case: `.section-container` and NOT `.section_container` NOR `.sectionContainer`
+- class names must use kebab-case: `.section-container` and NOT `.section_container` NOR `.sectionContainer`.
-- Each component defines its own style with a `<style lang="scss">` directive
+- Each component defines its own style with a `<style lang="scss">` directive.
-- Global css can be defined in `scr/styles` and must be included in the layout
+- Global css can be defined in `scr/styles` and must be included in the layout.
-- Pages can also define their own styles, but note that their components won't inherit them
+- Pages can also define their own styles, but note that their components won't inherit them.
-- SASS allows to use variables, we should use them (from a global-defined stylesheet)
+- SASS allows to use variables.
+It is a good idea to define them in a global stylesheet that we import in each component.

 ## Dynamic components